About us and our activities

 People who use mental health services are all too often excluded by society at large, and can suffer twice over-once from the problem itself and over again from the general public’s ignorance and discriminatory attitudes.
 Mental health services in the UK are under-funded and over-stretched, but the whole topic is frequently not acknowledged or recognised.

 LAUNCHPAD works to redress the balance, and offers the chance for anyone who uses mental health services in Newcastle to have their voice heard by the people who run these services.
 We endeavour to improve mental health services for all, and to promote the views and opinions of service users, all in a friendly , safe environment.

 People who use services are ‘experts by experience’, and our knowledge and insight are invaluable for improving the mental health system.
-We try to put across service user views to bodies as diverse as the Strategic Health Authority, the Primary Care Trust, the Northumberland, Tyne and Wear NHS Trust (NTW), the city council, social services, the police, voluntary organisations, charities, and MPs, to name just a few.
 There are as many service user points of view as there are service users, so we convey as wide a range of opinions and outlooks as possible.
-We collaborate widely, and act as a base for regional and sub-regional user & carer networks, like the NTWSU&C network.
+We collaborate widely, and act as a base for national, regional, and sub-regional user & carer networks, like NSUN, the NTWSU&C network, and NEt.